sensebox/sensebox.github.io/_projects/de/2020-01-21-ttn-decoding.md

 var lux = bytes[i] | bytes[i+1]<<8 | bytes[i+2]<<16;
 i = i + 3 // increment counter afterwards
 ```

+→ You need to use the JSON decoding profile on openSenseMap when you are writing the decoder by yourself.
+Read more about the openSenseMap TTN integration [here](https://sensebox.github.io/books-v2/osem/ttn_integration.html)

 → The lora-serialization library provides enhanced functions to send coordinates (`message.addLatLng(-33.905052, 151.26641)`) or temperature (`message.addTemperature(-2.43)`).
 The corresponding functions to decode the values on TTN can be found here: [https://github.com/thesolarnomad/lora-serialization/blob/master/src/decoder.js](https://github.com/thesolarnomad/lora-serialization/blob/master/src/decoder.js)